GeekyDeaks/g29-load-cell/README.md

 # STL model

 Previous prints have been done with the model on it's side.
-This was to ensure the grain in the upper cyclinder was along the length of the cylinder
+This was to ensure the grain in the upper cylinder was along the length of the cylinder

 [stl/single_holder.stl](stl/single_holder.stl)